mttschltz/kittythinks/content/food-security-supply-demand.md

 _Ehrlich, P. R., & Ehrlich, A. H. (2013).
 Can a collapse of global civilization be avoided?.
 Proceedings.
 Biological sciences, 280(1754), 20122845. https://doi.org/10.1098/rspb.2012.2845_

-In 2011, California Academy of Sciences Executive Director and climate scientist Jonathan Foley gave a TEDX talk that had a similarly bleak view of things.
+In 2011, California Academy of Sciences Executive Director and climate scientist Jonathan Foley gave a TEDX talk that had similar points, but a slightly less bleak view of things.